 1. Improved posture and spinal stability

-The erector spinae, or the muscles that form a column that runs alongside the spine, assist muscles like the abdominals, hip flexors and obliques in holding the body in an upright position.
+The erector spinae, or the muscles that form two columns that run along either side of the spine, assist muscles like the abdominals, hip flexors and obliques in holding the body in an upright position.
 By strengthening these muscles groups, you improve posture and stability by increasing muscular endurance and activation.

 2. Improve balance

 Balance is a critical tool for us as humans.
 Learning to walk upright allowed us to better adapt to our environment and helped guide us into a new era of human existence.
 We have been able to expand on the capabilities of the human body as expressed through sports like gymnastics and CrossFit.
-And though these activities might not be for everyone, they do show the type of balance that comes from a strong core and back.
+And though these activities might not be for everyone, maintaining balance is a key component of lifelong musculoskeletal function and preventing falls and injuries for everyone.

 3. Build lean muscle

 The saying goes, muscle weighs more than fat.
 And it’s true.
 But what we don’t always discuss is that as you build more muscle through bodyweight strength training and weightlifting, your body will need more fuel to sustain itself.
 Fat is a form of fuel so combining strength training with proper nutrition will not only help build lean muscle but will encourage weight loss as well.